m32/pdfium/README.md

-This project uses pre-compiled binaries of the [PDFium library](https://pdfium.googlesource.com/pdfium/).
+This project uses pre-compiled binaries of the [PDFium library](https://pdfium.googlesource.com/pdfium/) which can e downloaded from [binaries page](https://github.com/bblanchon/pdfium-binaries/releases).

-See [Releases page](https://github.com/bblanchon/pdfium-binaries/releases) to download binaries.